reactiveui/refit/README.md

 ```

-**NOTE:** Though the above example shows `[AliasAs]` being used, this applies to querystring parameters and form body posts, but not to response objects; for aliasing fields on response objects, you'll need to use `[JsonProperty("full-property-name")]`.
+**NOTE:** This use of `AliasAs` applies to querystring parameters and form body posts, but not to response objects; for aliasing fields on response objects, you'll still need to use `[JsonProperty("full-property-name")]`.

 ### Setting request headers